darelovesdata/ecommerce-market-analytics/docs/BUSINESS_IMPLEMENTATION.md

 - Run reconciliation reports (GA4 vs Shopify vs ads platforms)
 - Document acceptable variance thresholds
 - Identify and resolve major discrepancies before go-live
-- Create data quality dashboard for ongoing monitoring
+- Create a data quality dashboard for ongoing monitoring

-## Implementation Phase (Weeks 3-6)
+## Implementation Phase (Weeks 3–6)

 ### Dashboard Configuration

-Build customized dashboard tailored to client needs:
+A customised dashboard is built to reflect each client's specific needs:

-**Template Customization:**
+**Template Customisation:**

-- Apply client branding (logos, colors, company theme)
+- Apply client branding (logos, colours, company theme)
 - Map custom product categories to client taxonomy
 - Configure business targets and thresholds
 - Set up alert rules based on client risk tolerance

 **Data Population:**

-- Ingest 90 days of historical data (establishes trend baseline)
+- Ingest 90 days of historical data to establish a trend baseline
-- Backfill previous year data if available (for year-over-year comparison)
+- Backfill previous year data where available for year-over-year comparison
 - Validate all metrics calculate correctly
-- Perform accuracy reconciliation before user access
+- Perform accuracy reconciliation before user access is granted

 **User Provisioning:**

 - Create separate dashboard views for each stakeholder group (executive, marketing, merchandising)
 - Configure data access permissions
-- Set up schedule for automated email reports
+- Set up a schedule for automated email reports
 - Configure notification settings for critical alerts

 ### Training and Enablement

 Successful adoption requires more than system access.
-Structured training is essential.
+Structured training is essential for each user group.

 **Stakeholder-Specific Training:**

 Executive Training (30 minutes)

-- What the 4 Tier 1 KPIs mean
+- What the four Tier 1 KPIs mean
 - How to read the executive summary page
 - When to take action based on red flags
 - Where to find additional detail if needed